sap-tutorials/sap-build-apps/tutorials/build-apps-workflow-check-status/build-apps-workflow-check-status.md

 3. Remove the text component.

-4. Add 2 containers, a button, and 2 text components to the page so that the hierarchy of components looks like in the **Tree** view.
+4. Add 2 containers, a button, and 2 text components to the page so that the hierarchy of components looks like the **Tree** view below.

     ![Page components](page-components.png)